rackerlabs/support-how-to/content/exchange/set-up-microsoft-exchange-email-forwarding.md

     <!--- add screen shot file HexForwardContactSC6.png--->

     Warning: If **Save a copy of forwarded email** is not checked, this mailbox WILL NOT store any messages sent to it.
-    Warning: **Forward to an Exchange address within another domain on this account:** will only work if both domains are on the same version of Exchange.
-If you are not sure if both domains are on the same version of Exchange, the method of creating a contact will work regardless.
+    Warning: **Forward to an Exchange address within another domain on this account:** will only work if both domains are on the same Exchange server.
+If you are not sure if both domains are on the same Exchange server, the method of creating a contact will work regardless.

 11. Click **Save** in the lower left-hand corner.